Central Ostrobothnia Grants

 Eligible Applicants

 When making grant decisions, the Fund gives precedence to applicants born or currently residing in the region, scientific or artistic work taking place or focusing on the region, as well as cultural and development projects.
-The Fund awarded a total of 500,000 euros in the January 2023 round of applications.
+The Fund will award a total of 510,000 euros in the January 2024 round of applications.

 Applying for a Grant